 These are terroir driven wines but beyond the site and varietal characteristics, Katie and Vincent are quick to point out that these wines are best enjoyed when paired with food, family and friends – creating moments where conversations and wines flow effortlessly.

-Eventually the plan is to introduce a higher end range of wines focusing on the Napa Valley.
-The wines are sold primarily direct to consumer with limited local distribution including at Allegria Restaurant in the city of Napa (right next to the site of the Migliavacca Commercial Building).
-Sometimes Katie will represent the wines at certain events – including previously at an event hosted in part by San Francisco based Mechanics Institute.
+Eventually the plan is to introduce a higher end range of wines focusing on Napa Valley including a Chardonnay, Sauvignon Blanc and a Cabernet Sauvignon.
+The Cabernet Sauvignon will be released later in 2022.
+The wines are sold primarily direct to consumer with limited local distribution including sometimes at Allegria Restaurant (right next to the site of the Migliavacca Commercial Building and the first restaurant placement of Migliavacca wines), Foodshed, the Archer Hotel and the Napa Country Club, all in the city of Napa, Farmstead, Gary’s Wine, the French Laundry and Press in St. Helena.
+Cellar Angels also carries the wines.
+Sometimes Katie will represent the wines at certain events including at By-Appointment Networking Group Napa Valley (BANG), the Wine Country Polo Club (in Santa Rosa) and previously at an event hosted in part by San Francisco based Mechanics Institute.

-Other Historically Relevant Buildings or Heritage
+Other Historically relevant buildings or heritage